prideout/book-webgl/README.md

 # master

-- Copy color computation from JS to GLSL.

-- Frame rate counter in the HTML; disable vsync?

 - I think giza/WebGL should move into a DEMO layer (out of giza)

 - ch 1 & 2 tangling (please, no fresnel buddha or king tut stuff yet) ^-- really need to hammer out the vector math stuff!

+- Add lighting to ParametricSurf

+- Clean stuff up and invite dbanks as a collaborator

 # later

-- Screenshots

 - GIZA.Turtle for implementing Ankh: